w3c/wai-media-guide/transcripts.md

 For videos, often transcribing the audio to text is done to create captions, as described in the [captions page](/design-develop/media/captions/).
 Then the captions file is used to create the transcript.

-Creating transcripts from caption files is easy with basic web tools and skills.
+Creating transcripts from caption files is easy with basic web skills and tools.

 ### If You Start with Transcribing

 Transcribing an audio file takes quite a bit of time for people who don't have the software and skill for it.
 Many organizations choose to outsource the transcribing.
 Guidance for doing it yourself (DIY) is in another page of this resource: [Transcribing Audio to Text](@@).

-Once you have the transcription, creating the transcript is easy with basic web tools and skills.
+Once you have the transcription, creating the transcript is easy with basic web skills and tools.

 ## Creating Transcripts